klahrich/chiefhustler/content/diary/44-final-thoughts-semler.md

 When the TAM is limited like this, the company either has to innovateby introducing new products or by going international, neither of which is risk-free.

+So in a nutshell, I see the high ROIC for Semler, but I find it harder to feel confident about the opportunities for reinvestment.